EJFleet/pp5-flour-and-ferment/README.md

 - Implementing a tagging system for recipes to improve discoverability.
 - Adding search functionality for recipes to allow users to find relevant content quickly.

+### **Add to Basket**
+- Include 'Add to Basket' icon on the product card in the Products page template so that a User could quickly add a product to their basket without clicking into Product Details.

 ---

 ## Project Management & Agile Methodologies